 3.0 - 5.0A only with rated cable

 Smartphones typically make use of around 18-25W of power for charging with USB PD.
 The standard also supports bi-directional power, enabling your phone to charge other peripherals.
 Most smartphones have moved on from the base USB PD standard, but some like the Pixel 7a still make use of it.

-The latest USB PD standard also includes the optional Programmable Power Supply (USB PD PPS) has become far more commonplace these days.
+Indeed, the optional Programmable Power Supply (USB PD PPS) has become far more commonplace these days.
 This optional part of the USB PD spec introduces more flexible voltage control in 20mV steps, making it much more useful for optimal fast charging.
-The Samsung Galaxy S21 series is an example of a fast-charging phone using USB PD PPS.
+The Samsung Galaxy S24 Ultra and Pixel 8 series are examples of fast-charging phones that use USB PD PPS.

 Qualcomm Quick Charge

 Qualcomm’s Quick Charge may not be quite as prominent in the smartphone charging space as it was a few years ago, owing to the growth in both proprietary and USB PD standards.
-But it’s now in its fifth generation and still kicking about with regular support in a range of smartphones.
+But it’s now in its fifth generation and still kicking about in a range of smartphones.

 The latest Quick Charge 5 is backward compatible with all the previous Quick Charge revisions and USB PD.
 It is also compatible with the USB PD specification and capable of providing up to 100W of power to more demanding gadgets.
 This is much more power than the previous revisions, which typically offered 18W and 27W of power to compatible gadgets.